 The main takeaways from this survey are as follows:

-- Marketing budgets as a % of overall firm budgets have been fairly consistent for B2B firms the past few years, in the 9-11% range, but are expected to increase in the next 12 months for B2C companies, up to as much as 20%.
+- Marketing budgets as a % of overall firm budgets have been fairly consistent for B2B firms the past few years, in the 9-11% range, but average much higher for B2C companies, up to as much as 20%.

 It is important to note that these percentages represent the total marketing investment, not just advertising or media spend.